ardhynugroho/nginx-nap/docs/source/deploy-arcadia-app.rst

 ----

 .. note::
-  This application is available in GitLab <https://gitlab.com/arcadia-application>_
+  This application is available in `Arcadia App GitLab repository <https://gitlab.com/arcadia-application>`_

 This is the architecture of Arcadia apps.
 It has 4 micro-services and they're routed using URI.